 In 2009, responding to the steady rise in the number of Spanish-speaking clients, the CAC hired bilingual staff.
 This major milestone led to adding four more bilingual staff and today, all services are provided in both English and Spanish.
 The number of children utilizing bilingual services is expanding exponentially and is up 325% over last year.

 To close the age gap between the Infant and Toddler Program and WINGS, the N.E.S.T.
 Program was introduced.
 Serving children ages 6-13 years old, N.E.S.T. focuses on building strong foundations in education and strengthening social skills.

 Over the years, Child Advocates of Fort Bend added staff, recruited and trained volunteers and created new services.
 Beginning with just one child and one program, our CASA and CAC programs have grown to serve over 400 children every month.
 Today, we are an umbrella agency providing a full range of services through these two nationally-affiliated programs.
-Last year, we served 1581 children and families.
-Since 1991, 14,000 children have benefitted from the services of Child Advocates of Fort Bend and 1038 volunteers have been trained and deployed to advocate for children.
+In 2017, we served 2,109 children and families.
+Since 1991, more than 14,500 children have benefited from the services of Child Advocates of Fort Bend and 1,137 volunteers have been trained and deployed to advocate for children.

 Since it is estimated that only 1 in 10 children come forward to disclose sexual abuse, there are still many children in desperate need of the services Child Advocates of Fort Bend provides.
 As Fort Bend County grows, so also will the demand for services.
 Because of this, increased outreach efforts to build awareness of abuse and how to overcome it as a community are critical.
 The agency will continue to be at the forefront of this movement.